Dasharo/docs/docs/unified-test-documentation/dasharo-security/206-secure-boot.md

 **Test steps**

-1. Download the file from the [cloud](https://cloud.3mdeb.com/index.php/s/rEWZp85ondabxE4).
+1. Download the signed with incorrect key file from the [cloud](https://cloud.3mdeb.com/index.php/s/rEWZp85ondabxE4).
 1. Place the file on the `USB storage`.
 1. Plug the `USB storage` into DUT.